flyteorg/flyte/docs/deployment/plugins/k8s/index.rst

 .. tags:: Kubernetes, Integration, Spark, AWS, GCP, Advanced

-This guide help you configure the Flyte integrations that spin up resources on Kubernetes.
+This guide help you configure the Flyte plugins that provision resources on Kubernetes.
 The steps are defined in terms of the `deployment method <https://docs.flyte.org/en/latest/deployment/deployment/index.html#flyte-deployment-paths>`__ you used to install Flyte.

 Install the Kubernetes operator